|The Last Supper by Leonardo da Vinci|

 M. R. De Haan from Studies from Revelation

 In Biblical numerology, the number thirteen is associated with judgment and rebellion.
 When Jesus was flogged by the Romans, tradition holds that he received 13 lashes on the right shoulder, 13 on the left shoulder, and 13 on his back for a total of 39 stripes.
 The “deathly stillness” of Variation XIII alludes by its number to the judgment and death of the Messiah.
 This observation is reinforced by the discovery of a cipher in Variation XIII that encodes the phrase “Dead God.”
-The Roman numerals graphically symbolize Christ's death with an X representing the cross, and three I’s the three nails that pierced his hands and feet.
+The Roman numerals graphically symbolize Christ's death with an “X” representing the cross, and “III” the three nails that pierced his hands and feet.
 Jesus equated his impending death and resurrection to the Sign of Jonah, linking his death to the sea.
 Excluding Christ’s variation, there are twelve of Elgar’s friends pictured within.
 This presents a numerological allusion to the twelve disciples who precede Jesus in the set.
 Christ lowered himself before the twelve at the Last Supper, washing their feet like a common servant to demonstrate his humility and willingness to serve others.
 With this gesture, Jesus made himself last among his disciples.
-In like manner, Elgar places Christ’s Variation after the twelve, and closest to himself, E. D. U.
+In like manner, Elgar places Christ’s Variation after the twelve, and closest to his musical self-portrait (E. D. U.).

 In light of Elgar’s fascination with the number thirteen, it is remarkable he sequentially encodes the numbers 1 and 3 in the first violin and viola parts of the Enigma Theme and Variation XIII.
 In the string choir, the first section is the first violins, and the third the violas.
-The Enigma Theme begins with the first violins playing in third position on B flat and G using the fingers 3 and 1.
+The Enigma Theme begins with the first violins playing in third position on B-flat and G using the fingers 3 and 1.
 These fingerings also correspond to the same scale degrees in G minor.

-In Variation XIII the violas recapitulate the rhythmic pattern of the Enigma Theme one measure after rehearsal 56.
+In Variation XIII, the violas recapitulate the rhythmic pattern of the Enigma Theme one measure after rehearsal 56.
 This ostinato figure is played in the first position with the upper voice cycling between A-flat and C using the first and third fingers.
 Again, these fingerings match the degrees of the scale.
-The alto clef used by the violas looks remarkably like the number 13.
+The alto clef used by the violas that closely resembles the number 13.